gerwitz/hgc-v12/src/writing/2020/2020-12-21-the-classification-of-classifiers.md

 ---
-title: The classification of classifiers
+title: The Classification of Classifiers
 categories:
 - work
 content-tags: